Cracking the Code of Juxtaposition: Can AI Models Understand the Humorous Contradictions

 Based on these components, we construct various tasks for comic understanding.

-Data Construction Overview
+Data Construction Pipeline

 We aim to evaluate the capabilities of recent large (visual) language models in understanding humor through contradictions.
 This is challenging because it requires both social reasoning about human events and nonlinear logical reasoning about the narratives, going beyond the literal understanding of the comic.
 We design a series of tasks that require different levels of narrative understanding and reasoning abilities to evaluate the models’ performance in reading comics.